uF4No/chat-socketio-v3/article.md

 ## What is socket.io

-Socket.io is a Javascript library for web apps that allows real time communication between clients and servers.
+Socket.io is a Javascript library for web apps that allows real-time communication between clients and servers.
 It's built on top of the Websockets API (client) and Node.js (server).
-If you want to learnt what Websockets are, watch [this super quick video](https://www.youtube.com/watch?v=ZbrEztkwcw8 'websockets explained') to understand the basic concepts.
+If you want to learn what Websockets are, watch [this super quick video](https://www.youtube.com/watch?v=ZbrEztkwcw8 'websockets explained') to understand the basic concepts.
 The most common use cases for Websockets and socket.io are chat applications or a social media feeds in which a user's page (client) receives messages or posts from other users.

-In this article we'll build a simple chat application that allows users to talk to each other in real time.
-Our application will consist in two separate components, a server and a client, each one with different responsabilities:
+In this article, we'll build a simple chat application that allows users to talk to each other in real-time.
+Our application will consist of two separate components, a server, and a client, each one with different responsibilities:

-### Chat server responsabilities
+### Chat server responsibilities

 - Serve the HTML, CSS and JavaScript client files to the users
 - Start the Socket.io connection
 - Receive events from clients (like a new chat message) and broadcast them to other clients

-### Chat client responsabilities
+### Chat client responsibilities

 - Load socket.io client library from a CDN
-- Stablish connection with the Socket.io running in our server
+- Establish connection with the Socket.io running in our server
-- Ask user to enter his name so we can identify him in the chat
+- Ask the user to enter his name so we can identify him in the chat
 - Emit and receive events to/from Socket.io running in our server
 - Add our own messages to the chat via JavaScript